 Smoke breaks, or no breaks

-Sarna notes that in the sometimes-grueling schedule of a hospital nurse, the only available excuse to leave the floor for a break was to satisfy a craving for nicotine.
+Sarna said that in the sometimes grueling schedule of a nurse, the only available excuse to leave for a break was to satisfy a craving for nicotine.

-Sarna reports that some nurses told her the only breaks they get are smoking breaks.
+Sarna says some nurses told her the only breaks they get are smoking breaks.
 "One critical care nurse, a nonsmoker, told us that she never gets a break — that only the smokers got a break because they needed it."

 Smoking among nurses affects interactions with patients, Sarna says.
 Nurses who smoke are less likely to intervene with patients who smoke, and they experience a high degree of shame and guilt about their smoking, taking steps to try to hide the evidence of their smoking, such as repeated brushing of teeth, frequent hand washing, and wearing cologne.

 The study shows the need to develop work-based strategies and programs to support cessation efforts.